Print this role profile

 The technical development manager will provide technical expertise to the project in areas such as programming, testing, quality control, implementation and the post implementation review.

-A technical development manager exhibits capabilities in line with the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Workforce Capability Success Profile.
+A technical development manager exhibits a combination of capabilities from the Skills Framework for the Information Age (SFIA) and from the Queensland Public Service Leadership competencies for Queensland Framework.

 Within the SFIA profile, the technical development manager has level 5 and 6 capabilities, i.e. ensures and advises on the skills outlined and initiates and influences their use.
 The SFIA profile is outlined below.